-May and June 2020 metrics highlighting average income per trade, average return on investment per trade and overall premium capture.
+May, June, July, August and September 2020 metrics highlighting average income per trade, average return on investment per trade and overall premium capture.

-May and June 2020 metrics highlighting options win rate, types of trades utilized and the number of unique tickers used.
+May, June, July, August and September 2020 metrics highlighting options win rate, types of trades utilized and the number of unique tickers used.

-Historical performance showing the durability of an options based strategy where an 82% probability of success rate is achieved (despite the COVID-19 impact) while leveraging ~80 different ticker symbols to maximize sector diversity and performance with uncorrelated tickers.
+Historical performance showing the durability of an options based strategy where an 84% probability of success rate is achieved (despite the COVID-19 impact) while leveraging ~80 different ticker symbols to maximize sector diversity and performance with uncorrelated tickers.